scottkawai/sendgrid-swift/README.md

 This project also contains a Dockerfile and a docker-compose.yml file which runs Ubuntu 16.04 with Swift 4 installed.
 Running `docker-compose up` will execute the `swift build` command in the Linux container.
 If you want to run other commands, you can run `docker-compose run --rm app <command>`.

-## Generating The Documentation

-To generate the documentation, make sure you have Docker installed and run `docker-compose run --rm app ./bin/doc`.
-This will create a "docs" folder containing the documentation website found at [http://scottkawai.github.io/sendgrid-swift/docs/](http://scottkawai.github.io/sendgrid-swift/docs/).

 ## Contributing

 1. Fork it